SocialFinanceDigitalLabs/sf-fons-platform/dagster/README.md

 [info here](https://docs.dagster.io/deployment/dagster-daemon)
 ### User Code Server
 This contains the pipeline code for Dagster to run.
-This includes sensors, ops, assets, jobs, schedule definitions, etc. More.
-The one used in this repo is for demo purposes only and isn't part of any wider build or running of the platform.
+This includes sensors, ops, assets, jobs, schedule definitions, etc. The one used in this repo is for demo purposes only and isn't part of any wider build or running of the platform.

 [info here](https://docs.dagster.io/concepts/code-locations/workspace-files#running-your-own-grpc-server)